GeorgJung/MET-LaTeX/README.md

 To do:
 - testing
 - cleanup (consistently prefix variable names and booleans, tighten code)
-- Redo formula sheet (and maybe solutions) by using the answers package
+- Redo formula sheet (and maybe solutions) by using the environ package (possible loss of backward compatibility!)
 - nicer subproblem handling
 - provide scratchpaper command to put scratchpaper at other place than last pages